 In order to appropriately treat a case of male fertility, a specialist at McIver Clinic will first need to diagnose the source of the problem.

 This process will typically begin by checking the patient’s sperm to see if it indeed healthy or not.
 If the exact cause is still unclear after this initial investigation then further tests will need to be conducted to determine what is preventing the sperm from reaching or properly fertilizing the partner’s egg.

 Again, based on the particular source of the man’s fertility issues, recommended treatment will vary.
 Some male infertility cases will require surgery to treat, while others will not.
 In order to discover the best solution for yourself and your partner, you will both need to have a thorough discussion with your doctor.

 If you and your partner are struggling to conceive, the first thing to do is see a urologist.
-Your urologist will do a physical exam and a semen analysis.
+Our board-certified urologists will do a physical exam and a semen analysis.
 If both exams come back normal, the physician will suggest further testing based on what they find appropriate.
-Call our office today at (904) 355-6583.
+If either exams come back abnormal, the physician will answer any questions you may have to determine the best treatment plan for you.
+Call our urology clinic today at (904) 355-6583.